-We assess the mixing of the BGS algorithm for large $N,M_k$, $N,M_k$ as in \cite{burns2023truncation} and $N,M_k$ computed from $(\ref{eq:cluster_values})$ using VB estimates for the $\alpha$'s for two different data generating scenarios.
-We compare the methods by assessing the mixing of the BGS algorithm for estimating $E(Y|X)$ using batch means \cite{burns2023truncation}.
+We assess the mixing of the BGS algorithm for arbitrarily large $N,M_k$; $N,M_k$ chosen as in \cite{burns2023truncation} but using VB estimates of $\alpha$'s and $N,M_k$ computed from $(\ref{eq:cluster_values})$ again using VB estimates for the $\alpha$'s.
+We compare the methods by assessing the mixing of the BGS algorithm for estimating $E(Y|X)$ using batch means from \cite{burns2023truncation}.
 We simulate $100$ replicated datasets with $n=200$.
-We will vary the dimension of $X$ as $5,10,15$ to see the effect of dimension on the clustering.
+We vary the dimension of $X$ as $5,10,15$ to see the effect of dimension.

-We will generate the data from an EDPM as follows:
+We will generate the data (from an EDPM) as follows:

 $(\theta_z,\psi_{.|.})$ follows a EDP distribution with parameters $(\alpha_\theta,\alpha_\psi,p^\theta \times p^\psi, \mu_\theta, \sigma_\theta,\mu_\psi, \sigma_\psi)$.